 Note: When I send a pitch, I don’t immediately share my stats.
 I consider stats to be on “need to know” , if they don’t ask, they don’t need to know!

-Blog Networks: Besides pitching for products you wold like to review, you can also join blogging networks.
+Blog Networks: Besides pitching for products you would like to review, you can also join blogging networks.
 These are companies that work with brands and bloggers to create campaigns.
 These campaigns can be very basic, where you can write whatever you want; or they can be very specific (recipe tutorials, crafts, giveaways).

 These are some of my favorite blogging networks.
 Some of these networks provide 40% of my blogging income!
-Every network is different, and has different requirements.
+Every network is different and has different requirements.
 Some work with larger blogs and some love new bloggers.
-Some pay via paypal and some with Amazon gift cards.
-Always read the information they provide and understand what you are agreeing to, before you take on a review or shop.
+Some pay via PayPal and some with Amazon gift cards.
+Always read the information they provide and understand what you are agreeing to before you take on a review or shop.

 – Social Fabric (Collective Bias) – This is my favorite company to work for.
 They pay well, take care of their bloggers, and have some awesome opportunities for growth within the company.